 ImPACT Baseline Testing

 Summerland Minor Hockey Association requires that all players – U13 age (11+) and up – take a Baseline test before their first SMHA ice session of the current season.
 There is no additional cost to those SMHA members who take the test.
-Test dates will be made available in the last week of August & first week of September before the first SMHA Ice Time of the season.
+Test dates will be made available in the last week of August & first week of September.

 Players new to SMHA must take the baseline test upon arrival to SMHA, those who have taken the test (2nd yr U13 and up) are required to take the Baseline test every second year.

 Please read the following information below for further information.
 Please do not hesitate to contact the SMHA Risk Manager, ImPACT Co-ordinator, Registrar, or President with any questions.
 Executive contact information can be found on SMHA web page.